 The above Shopify statements about their cookies were a common issue for merchants so far but now with these new options, things are more clear.

-GDPR Compliance Center is compatible with Shopify Customer Privacy API which means that the app notifies Shopify about the consent type of the visitor and so Shopify can let scripts/cookies fire or not.
+Pandectes GDPR Compliance is compatible with Shopify Customer Privacy API which means that the app notifies Shopify about the consent type of the visitor and so Shopify can let scripts/cookies fire or not.

 It provides a free plan as well as paid plans that offer more features and capabilities.
-More than 25.000 are currently have covered their GDPR needs with GDPR Compliance Center and more than 268 merchants have rated it with 5-star reviews.
+Thousands of Shopify stores are currently covering their GDPR needs with Pandectes GDPR Compliance.